 Frogs and Toads of Colorado

 The Wood Frog is easy to identify because of the dark mask on its face.
+Its found in the north center part of the state.

 The American Bullfrog is the largest native frog in the United States.
 There is no dorsal ridge that runs down its back on the American Bullfrog.
 This is the distinguishable characteristics of the frog.
+It is naturally found in the eastern part of the state but has spread to the western half.

 The Northern Leopard Frog and Plains Leopard Frog appear identical.
 They both have large spots all over their body.
 The difference between the frogs lies in their dorsal ridge.
 The Northern Leopard Frog’s ridge runs straight down the side while the Plains Leopard Frog’s ridge indents near the butt.